codedx/codedx-kubernetes/README.md

 Code Dx supports a minimum Kubernetes version of 1.14 if you're not using AWS EKS; otherwise, the minimum Kubernetes version is 1.16.

+The Code Dx Kubernetes deployment has been tested on AKS, EKS, Minikube, Rancher K3s, Rancher RKE, and OpenShift 4.
+If you are using another Kubernetes provider, you can try choosing either 'Other Docker' or 'Other Non-Docker' from the Guided Setup's Kubernetes Environment screen.

 You must run guided-setup.ps1 from a system with administrative access to your cluster.
 Copy the following prerequisite programs to directories that are included in your PATH environment variable:

 - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)